// RadioSonic by SigPro Labs

 I²S streaming ADC/DAC

 TLV320AIC3204 codec with stereo line in, line out, and headphone out.
-Real-time DMA ping-pong buffering.
+Real-time DMA ping-pong buffering between dual 24-bit ADC in and dual 24-bit DAC out.

 🧩